-Your heater is important to your home, but it’s even more important to know what to do to fix it in case it breaking down.
+Your heater is important to your home, but it’s even more important to know what to do to fix it in case it breaks down.
 If you lose function in your heater, you’re losing precious heat in a home.
-This could be fine, but during winter months can get particularly difficult if that’s all you had to rely on to keep you warm.
+This could be fine, but winter months can get particularly difficult if that’s all you had to rely on to keep you warm.
 So, let’s look at how we can inspect our furnaces or heating units to check for any potentially damaging factors.

 First, look for leaks in or around the unit.
 These are usually very telling signs that something needs a quick fix with your unit.
 If you find a drip or a puddle around your system, chances are something is damaged inside and needs a professional touch.
 There is water in abundance inside a furnace system, but that’s where it should remain.
 Any water outside the system is a poor sign of health in the unit.